ilikecoding-197/HumbleOS/BUILDING.md

 # Building
 # Prerequisites
-Before you build HumbleOS, you need to install some **prerequisites**, run the command for your distros.
+Before you build HumbleOS, you need to install some **prerequisites**.
+To do that, run the command below for your distro.

 | **Distribution**           | **Command**                                      |
 |----------------------------|--------------------------------------------------|
 | **Debian/Ubuntu**          | `sudo apt-get install nasm gcc xorriso grub-pc`  |